 WHERE CAN I GET THIS TREATMENT?

 Dr. Rosenberg can administer the light acne treatment in his Beverly Hills office.
 The procedure takes about 10 minutes.
-Generally 2 sessions per week over a 4-week period is all that is required.
-Some light delivery systems can be purchased and self-administered at home, but they are often not very powerful and a physician should oversee its use.
+Generally, 2 sessions per week over a 4-week period is all that is required.
+Some light delivery systems can be purchased and self-administered at home, but they are often not very powerful, and a physician should oversee their use.